xiangp126/CrossLv/README.md

 - This project aims to persist the same programming environment On Linux platform
 - Done everything for me with just single command, save more time and enjoy more life
-    - provide three modes for installation, considering if has root privilege or not
+    - provide different modes for installation, considering if has root privilege or not
     - put all packages from network into one directory, easy to delete
     - install all packages into one same directory, not to interfere with system old ones
     - version compare, only trigger installation of certain package when requirements met